5upernova-heng/EventManager-Frontend/README.md

 Essiencial

-1. Map:
-   1. Show inside view of some buildings;
-2. Search
+1. Search
    1. Time selector
    2. Choose Category
-3. With backend:
+2. With backend:
    1. Remind Fetcher
+   1. When events are empty
+   1. toast all the errors
    1. Call route searching after remind

 More: